 ⚠️ Note:

-Many entrepreneurs forget the labor time for assembly.
-A nice platter easily takes 5-8 minutes per piece.
+Many operators underestimate assembly time.
+A well-presented platter easily takes 5-8 minutes per piece.

 Calculate using your hourly rate for kitchen labor.
 Standard is €15-20 per hour including employer contributions.